How Many Cups of Coffee a Day Can You Drink?

 Strategies for Managing Caffeine Dependence

-As you journey through your coffee choices, prioritize quality over quantity.
-Experiment with consumption times that align with your energy levels, and consider both the benefits and potential risks of coffee.
+As you work through your coffee choices, prioritize quality over quantity.
+Experiment with the times of day that match your real energy, and weigh both the perks and the trade-offs of every cup.

 Finding Balance: Making Informed Coffee Choices

-• Coffee Consumption Times: Experiment with different times of the day to find when coffee best fits your schedule and energy levels.
+- Coffee consumption times: Test different times of day to find when coffee actually serves your schedule and energy instead of sabotaging your sleep.

 Frequently Asked Questions